shoppersaysso/baker-scraper-cli-app/README.md

 # BakerScraper

-Welcome to the Joy the Baker Scraper gem!
+Welcome to the Joy the Baker Scraper app!

-This gem scrapes the recipe categories, titles, and links from the baking blog, www.joythebaker.com.
+This app scrapes the recipe categories, titles, and links from the baking blog, www.joythebaker.com.

 ## Installation